 These two fights had one thing in common: They were easy wins!
-But if the goal was for Tyson to regain the Heavy Weight championship, why would Don King schedule him to fight against “lightweight” competition?
+But if the goal was for Tyson to regain the Heavy Weight championship, why would Don King schedule him to fight against the “lightweight” competition?

 He was building Tyson’s confidence by doing what’s referred to in sports as “lining up the tomato cans!”

 A “tomato can” is an opponent with diminished skills who is considered an easy win.
-The secret to building moment at your shop is to follow Don King’s lead by looking for the easy wins!
+The secret to building momentum at your shop is to follow Don King’s lead by looking for the easy wins!